 God’s Promise to the Lost, the Abandoned, the Hopeless

-God’s purpose wasn’t to save Shiner and Ace, to speak to all who feel lost, abandoned, or hopeless.
-Their true story shares the knowledge that He knows where they are – He knows where you are.
-He knows your circumstances.
-He knows what you need when you need it.
+God’s purpose wasn’t simply to save Shiner and Ace, but to speak to all who feel lost, abandoned, or hopeless.
+Their true story shares the knowledge that He knew where they were, and He knows where you are.
+He knows your circumstances and He knows what you need precisely when you need it.

 And just when the need for rescue is greatest – He arrives.

 We never know what God does outside of our view.
 Sarah thinks she found God again through Shiner’s story.
 I think He simply showed up at precisely the right time in precisely the right way.
 The face of one horse was sufficient to crack the ice on her soul when it was ready to give.